liuchunsense/HP-ERW/README.md

 ### 4. Head pose detector
 we use the solvePnP function in the OpenCV library to output rotation matrix R and translation matrix T. And we convert these matrices to Euler angle output as driver’s head pose.
 ## Experimental results
+Our method is coded with python based on PyTorch[39].
+The main configuration of our platform is with an Intel i7-8700 CPU, 24GB DDR4, NVIDIA GTX 1070 Ti graphics card.
+The experimental results are coming soon.

 ## Terms and Conditions of Use